Menu Close

 …in a relationship?

-Keep the communication channels open by discussing your needs and expectations without hidden agendas.
+Keep the communication channels open by discussing your individual needs and expectations without any hidden agendas.
 Make sure to establish and respect each other’s personal space and time, creating a balance that works for both.
 It’s not a one-time deal; regularly check in and tweak those boundaries as your relationship grows and changes.

 support